droyti/LoadAnyLevel/README.md

 # LoadAnyLevel
-A mod for The Walking Dead: The Telltale Definitive Series that lets you load any level in the game on boot.
+A mod for The Walking Dead: The Telltale Definitive Series that lets you load any level in the game.

 This mod currently only works with The Walking Dead: The Telltale Definitive Series.
 It's also highly recommended that you back up your `WDC_pc_Boot_data.ttarch2` file!
 If you don't, you'll need to delete & verify or reinstall the game in order to return it to its original state!